2022-2023 School Year

 Is my child well enough to go to school? – Due to the community spread of COVID-19, we are following the Minnesota Department of Health’s recommendations for exclusion from school.
 We understand how difficult this time can be.
 Our top priority is to promote the health, well being and safety of all our students and staff.

 If these symptoms are from an alternative diagnosis they may return to the school program.
-If a student does not seek an evaluation and/or COVID-19 test from a health care provider the student should isolate for at least 10 days from the time symptoms started until symptoms improved AND no fever for 24 hours (without fever reducing medications).
-Siblings and household contacts stay home and quarantine from ALL activities for at least 14 days.
+If a student does not seek an evaluation and/or COVID-19 test from a health care provider the student should isolate for at least 5 days from the time symptoms started until symptoms improved AND no fever for 24 hours (without fever reducing medications).

 Should a student become ill while at school and unable to attend classes, he/she is to inform their teacher and report to the school office.
 Determination will be made at that time whether the student needs to go home.
-Most often the student will be sent home and asked to stay home for at least 10 days even with a negative COVID-19 test.
-Please click here for the MDH COVID-19 decision Tree guidelines we are required to follow.
 The parents or designated emergency contact must be contacted before a student may leave school because of illness

 If your child needs a medication to be administered during the school day, here are a few things to remember before bringing medication to the school.

-● If it is a prescription medication, we need to have a Doctor’s order to administer it and have the parent sign a consent form stating it is okay to administer prescription medications.
+● If it is a prescription medication, we need to have an "Authorization for Administration of Prescription Medications at School" form to administer it.
 This includes Epi-pens and Benadryl for possible allergies as well.
+Prescriptions must be in their original bottle.

 ● All medications need to be in their original bottles.